-Last week, a massive Google outage (opens in new tab) took down almost all the company’s services, with Gmail (opens in new tab), YouTube, Drive (opens in new tab), Meet (opens in new tab) and Docs (opens in new tab) all affected.
+Last week, a massive Google outage took down almost all the company’s services, with Gmail, YouTube, Drive, Meet and Docs all affected.
 It even paralyzed certain features of the company’s Android operating system, with mobile users unable to use apps such as Photos and Maps.

 The outage lasted no more than an hour, but caused a significant stir online and highlighted the dramatic extent to which we are almost totally reliant on the services of a single company, both in personal and professional lives.